lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 ```
 :::

 This Python shell is very useful to debug or try out short code snippets.
-For example, if you forgot what the function `#!python len` returns, you can for example run the command `#!python len([1, 2])` in the Python shell to find out (spoiler: an integer).
+For example, if you forgot what the function `len` returns, you can for example run the command `len([1, 2])` in the Python shell to find out (spoiler: an integer).

 Finally, the last pane in the middle is PsychoPy's code editor.
 Here, you can open any plain-text file (not just Python files!) which you can modify and save.
 In practice, of course, you'll probably mostly work with Python files in this editor.
 Like most code editors, the Psychopy code editor also does some code formatting and syntax highlighting.
 One thing you'll notice is that it by default uses two spaces (in contrast to the more conventional four spaces) for indentation.